bitcoin-s/bitcoin-s/wallet/README.md

 We store information in the following tables:

-- UTXOs - must reference the incoming transaction it was received in
+- TXOs - Contains both the information needed to spent it as well as information related to wallet state (confirmations, spent/unspent etc)
 - Addresses - must reference the account it belongs to
 - Accounts
-- Incoming transactions - must reference the SPK (in our address table) that a TX spends to
-- Outgoing transactions - must reference the UTXO(s) it spends

 #### Mnemonic encryption